nandhini-anandhan/Nandhu/README.md

-#Algorithm For Two Sides of Triangle and calculate its Area
+#Algorithm For Two Sides of Rectangle and calculate its Area
 Algorithm
 Step 1:Start
 Step 2:Input W,L